OpenZeppelin/polkadot-runtime-templates/CONTRIBUTING.md

     ```bash
     # run tests
-    scarb test
+    cargo test

     # run linter
+    cargo clippy --all-targets --all-features -- -D warnings

+    # run formatter
-    scarb fmt --check
+    cargo fmt --all -- --check

+    # run documentation checks
+    cargo doc --all --no-deps
     ```

-5. Go to [OpenZeppelin/cairo-contracts](https://github.com/OpenZeppelin/cairo-contracts) in your web browser and issue a new pull request.
+5. Go to [OpenZeppelin/substrate-runtime-template](https://github.com/OpenZeppelin/substrate-runtime-template) in your web browser and issue a new pull request.
     Begin the body of the PR with "Fixes #123" or "Resolves #123" to link the PR to the issue that it is resolving.
     *IMPORTANT* Read the PR template very carefully and make sure to follow all the instructions.
 These instructions refer to some very important conditions that your PR must meet in order to be accepted, such as making sure that all PR checks pass.

 6. Maintainers will review your code and possibly ask for changes before your code is pulled in to the main repository.
 We'll check that all tests pass, review the coding style, and check for general code correctness.
-If everything is OK, we'll merge your pull request and your code will be part of OpenZeppelin Contracts for Cairo.
+If everything is OK, we'll merge your pull request and your code will be part of OpenZeppelin Substrate Runtime Template.

     *IMPORTANT* Please pay attention to the maintainer's feedback, since it's a necessary step to keep up with the standards OpenZeppelin Contracts attains to.

-## Documentation

-Before submitting the PR, you must update the corresponding documentation entries in the docs folder.
-In the future we may use something similar to solidity-docgen to automatically generate docs, but for now we are updating .adoc entries manually.

-If you want to run the documentation UI locally:

-1. Change directory into docs inside the project and run npm install.

-    ```bash
-    cd docs && npm i
-    ```

-2. Build the docs and run the local server (default to localhost:8080).
-This will watch for changes in the docs/module folder, and update the UI accordingly.

-    ```bash
-    npm run docs:watch
-    ```

-## Integration tests
+## Tests

-Currently, Starknet's test suite has important differences with public networks.
-We strongly suggest testing new features against a testnet before submitting the PR, to make sure that everything works as expected in a real environment.

-We are looking into defining a better process for these integration tests, but for now the PR author/contributor must suggest an approach to test the feature when applicable, which has to be agreed and reproduced by the reviewer.
+If you are introducing a new feature, please add a new test to ensure that it works as expected.
+Unit tests are mandatory for each new feature.
+If you are unsure about whether to write an integration test, you can wait for the maintainer's feedback.

 ## All set

-If you have any questions, feel free to post them as an [issue](https://github.com/OpenZeppelin/cairo-contracts/issues).
+If you have any questions, feel free to post them as an [issue](https://github.com/OpenZeppelin/substrate-runtime-template/issues).

-Finally, if you're looking to collaborate and want to find easy tasks to start, look at the issues we marked as ["Good first issue"](https://github.com/OpenZeppelin/cairo-contracts/labels/good%20first%20issue).
+Finally, if you're looking to collaborate and want to find easy tasks to start, look at the issues we marked as ["Good first issue"](https://github.com/OpenZeppelin/substrate-runtime-template/labels/good%20first%20issue).

 Thanks for your time and code!